 In Singapore, it is usually not the norm to leave a job without securing another.
-However, when Guo Yi felt that his job was not a sustaining path for him, he made up his mind to turn in his resignation letter.
+However, when Guo Yi felt that his job was not a sustainable path for him, he made up his mind to turn in his resignation letter.
 This turned out to be a pivotal time in which he found the time and space to re-plan and re-align his career directions.
 Through challenges faced in a career transition and months without a job, Guo Yi now shares the career advice he received and the steps he took in hope of helping others who face similar situations.

 “Firstly, I understand that the context of my situation may be different from others.
-Some may have been made redundant due to businesses changes or other reasons.
+Some may have been made redundant due to business changes or other reasons.
 In my case, I really felt that I needed to take some time away to reflect and rethink my career path because the one I was on was unsuitable,” shared the 33-year-old, after going through a challenging journey of being unemployed for months.

 Guo Yi left his previous job at the end of February 2017 in search of something else he would be passionate about.